Szymon-Czuszek/Python-Riddles/README.md

 print(output)
 ```

-**Solution**
-The implementation of the solution can be found in the file: *Riddle 7 - String Compression.py*.
+**Solution:** The implementation of the solution can be found in the file: *Riddle 7 - String Compression.py*.